Join the interest list for next time!

 This philanthropic adventure will challenge you while immersing you in the stunning landscapes of Joshua Tree and Anza-Borrego.
 These two desert gems boast otherworldly rock formations, vast open skies, and vibrant ecosystems that make every mile a breathtaking experience.
 Ride through a wonderland of twisted Joshua trees, past towering boulder stacks, and into the wild, rugged beauty of Anza-Borrego’s canyons and hidden palm oases.

 With daily cycling mileages suited for all riders, this fully supported journey lets you focus on the ride and connect with fellow adventurers while we handle all the details—from lodging and meals to snacks and luggage transport.
-Plus, you can choose from Climate Ride’s full list of beneficiaries, ensuring that your effort has a meaningful impact.
+Plus, you can choose from Climate Ride’s full list of grantees, ensuring that your effort has a meaningful impact.
 Climate Ride events unite passionate individuals, incredible routes, and a shared commitment to protecting our public lands.

 Photo Gallery